chloengnguyen/Capstone-2-Proposals/README.md

 # Capstone Proposals
-## Proposal 1 - Detecting tumors in thryoid diseases.
+## Proposal 1 - Detecting Tumors in Thryoid Diseases.

 ### **Overview**
 * The thyroid gland is a butterfly-shaped organ located in the front of the throat that produces and secretes thyroid hormones.
 It regulates the body's metabolic rate and many other body functions.